dambaev/mempool/nix/README.md

 nixos-rebuild switch
 ```

-6 test your changes by navigating with your browser to http://dropletIP/signet
+6 test your changes by navigating with your browser to http://dropletIP/signet for signet or with http://dropletIP/ for mainnet.

 7 when you will be ready, create pull request to merge your changes into op-energy-master branch.
 After the merge, production instances will switch to the new version.